 If you often find yourself flying with the same airline and checking luggage, that airline’s co-branded credit card is likely a wise decision.
 Not only will you get free checked luggage just for holding the card, but you will also get priority boarding which can help you beat basic economy fares on airlines like Delta, United, and American.

 This also allows you to pay for the flight with a card that might be more rewarding or allow you to use other points like the Capital One Venture X Card or the Chase Sapphire Preferred cards listed above.
-We are strong believers that just because you have an airline card, it doesn’t mean you should be spending money on it.
+We're strong believers that just because you have an airline card, it doesn't mean you should be spending money on it.

 But when it comes to co-branded airline credit cards, timing is critical.
-Twice or more a year, airlines like Delta and United regularly roll out bigger bonuses on their credit cards – and that’s when you want to strike.
-Neither airline is offering an enhanced offer on their entry-level cards currently, so be sure to stay tuned (or just sign up for our free daily newsletter!) for when those bigger bonuses make a comeback.
+Twice or more a year, airlines like Delta and United regularly roll out bigger bonuses on their credit cards – and that's when you want to strike.

 Bottom Line

 We get it.
 There is a lot to digest in the world of points and miles and knowing just which card to start with can seem like a full-time job.
-Use this list to help you get started and pick one of the best starter credit cards for travelers in 2023.
+Use this list to help you get started and pick one of the best starter credit cards for travelers in 2024.

-I currently possess Chase Saphire Preferred, US Bank Flex Perks, Delta Sky Miles Gold, Sun Country U Fly (using up my miles and will not renew this card), Wells Fargo Rewards, and Wells Fargo Debit card linked to my checking account.
+• I currently possess Chase Saphire Preferred, US Bank Flex Perks, Delta Sky Miles Gold, Sun Country U Fly (using up my miles and will not renew this card), Wells Fargo Rewards, and Wells Fargo Debit card linked to my checking account.

 My daughter suggested I upgrade the Saphire Preferred to the Saphire Reserved, but I am unclear whether there is a waiting period between getting Saphire Preferred and Saphire Reserved to still get the initial sign-on bonus.
 She also suggests eliminating some of the other cards, but I have balance of points/miles on all of these cards.